Shachi-Mittal-Lab/nuclear_segmentation/README.md

 We have also provided the grayscaled DAPI channels for some sample fields along with information about their tissue type in `imgs/DAPI_grayscale`.
 Additionally, we have coordinates for four evaluation sub-fields as well as their ground truth annotations for each of the sample field in `imgs/DAPI_grayscale/ground_truth_masks_coordinates`.
 These data can be used to test out the segmentation and evaluation pipelines in this repository.

+The following types of evaluations can be achieved with the pipeline in this repository.

 Qualitatitve, platform vs platform comparison on a zoomed in region of interest of a single evaluation sub-region:
 |Mesmer|StarDist|Key|
 | :----: | :-----: | :-----: |